 Tender roasted golden orange butternut squash mixed with a baked casserole of creamy cannellini beans, delicate artichokes, sweet cherry tomatoes and fresh herbs, this vegan dinner is amazingly good.

 Baked Beans with Nigerian Seasonings

 What is Thanksgiving dinner without baked beans?
-This vegan baked beans dish is one of my favorites, cooked with peanut better and a delicious Nigerian-style seasoning.
+This vegan baked beans dish is one of my favorites, cooked with peanut butter and a delicious Nigerian-style seasoning.

 Curried Red Kidney Beans with Paneer